-Carbon Dioxide (CO₂) Monitoring for Indoor Air Quality
+Carbon Dioxide Monitor for Indoor Air Quality

-IAQ Control Methods
+CO2 Air Quality Monitor: IAQ Control Methods

 Cost effective IAQ strategies aim to control building ventilation to maintain indoor air quality as a function of varying ambient conditions, thus minimising energy consumption.
-Demand control ventilation based on carbon dioxide measurements is a popular method which can adjust ventilation rates according to the actual carbon dioxide levels present, rather than using pre-determined ventilation rates based on maximum occupancy.
+Demand control ventilation based on CO2 measurement is a popular method which can adjust ventilation rates according to the actual carbon dioxide levels present, rather than using pre-determined ventilation rates based on maximum occupancy.
 Other systems are available which adjust ventilation rates based on the measurement of a number of other ambient parameters as well as carbon dioxide.

 Air can be sampled either by pumped or a combination of diffusion/convection sampling.
 Pumped systems use an integral pump to draw air through the detector for continuous sampling, and are particularly useful when the sensor cannot be conveniently mounted at the required sampling point.
 Diffusion/convection sampling methods use convection to circulate gas between the sensor head and a diffusion cell with gas exchange occurring, by diffusion, at the surface of the diffusion membrane, giving a fast response time.
 Since the gas in the cell circulates within a closed system, all optics are protected from the ingress of dust.

 Self-contained Carbon Dioxide monitoring systems can be used in demand ventilation control applications.
 The “Plug & Play” Guardian NG series of pumped aspirated wall-mounted NDIR gas monitors can detect CO2 from sampling points up to 30 metres away, using the integral pump.
 These versatile monitors offer near-analyser quality continuous sampling, measurement and display of target gas concentrations.

 Carbon dioxide concentration ranges of 0 – 3000 ppm cover typical target carbon dioxide levels for IAQ, while models covering wider ranges are also available.
 Standard temperature and pressure compensation is provided to minimize drift.
 Housed in a robust IP54-rated enclosure with a liquid crystal display, the monitors provide user-selectable alarm set-point controls.

-Edinburgh Sensors’ Gascard® NG pumped aspiration dual wavelength NDIR carbon dioxide sensors feature automatic temperature and pressure corrections for real-time, reliable measurements of true concentration levels in the 1000, 2000, 3000 and 5000 ppm ranges.
+Edinburgh Sensors’ Gascard® NG features automatic temperature and pressure corrections for real-time, reliable measurements of true concentration levels in the 1000, 2000, 3000 and 5000 ppm ranges.
 The sensor head and electronics are mounted on a Eurocard PCB with a number of bit-switches which enable the user to control various aspects of the sensor’s behaviour including analogue output and filter type selection.
 With true RS232 communications for control and data logging, along with the option of TCP/iP communications protocol, the Gascard® NG can be easily integrated into a wide range of proprietary gas detection systems and multiple sensor architectures.